ssuryanarayanan/Qi-Docs/docs/Searching.rst

 The ``GetStreams()`` overload returns QiStreams that match specific search criteria within a given tenant.
 You use the ``searchText`` parameter to specify a search string.
 The ``GetStreams()`` method then returns any QiStreams that match the search string.
-The QiStreams returned are those in which the ``searchText`` is found in the stream name, description, or tag list.
+The QiStreams returned are those in which the ``searchText`` is found in the stream name, the stream description, or in the tag list.

 For example, assume that a tenant contains the following Streams:

 ========    =========   ================ =========================
 streamId    Name        Description      Tags
 --------    ---------   ---------------- -------------------------
-stream1     tempA       The temperature  “temperature”, “DeviceA”
+stream1     tempA       The temperature  â€œtemperatureâ€, â€œDeviceAâ€
                         from DeviceA
-stream2     pressureA   The pressure     “pressure”, “DeviceA”
+stream2     pressureA   The pressure     â€œpressureâ€, â€œDeviceAâ€
                         from DeviceA
-stream3     calcA       calculation from “temperature”,
+stream3     calcA       calculation from â€œtemperatureâ€,
-                        DeviceA values   “pressure”, “DeviceA”
+                        DeviceA values   â€œpressureâ€, â€œDeviceAâ€
 ========    =========   ================ =========================